 When Hazrat Umar (R.A) conquered and entered Jerusalem, his servant was riding the camel and Umar (R.A) was walking alongside.
 Throughout the journey, they took turns.
 The caliph has set a unique example of the dignity of men, as his status didn’t make him more dignified than his servant.
 This is the essence of Islamic civilization.

 In Islam, all men and women are equal.
 Islam negates any discrimination on the basis of caste, color, creed, or race.
-As in his last sermon during Hajj, Prophet Muhammad (PBUH) categorically stated;
+In his last sermon during Hajj, Prophet Muhammad (PBUH) categorically stated;

 “The Arabs are not superior to the Ajamis (non-Arabs), or the Ajamis to the Arabs, but on the basis of Taqwah.”